 Lack of resources is another major problem faced by SMEs.
 Not many skilled IT personnel can provide suitable suggestions and proper navigation to the implementation team.
 Due to the lack of trained employees, ERP implementation seems a burden to SMEs.

 They might outsource an ERP consultant.
 But that leads to more expenditure.

-SMEs might have budget restriction, so the accounts department may decide to cut the cost of ERP implementation to save money.
-But it is often forgotten that ERP implementation is actually a capital investment in favor of the business.
+SMEs might have budget restrictions, so the accounts department may decide to cut the cost of ERP implementation to save money.
+But it is often forgotten that ERP implementation is actually a capital investment in favour of the business.
 ERP system helps to support and grow the business beyond its current limits.

 An ERP implementation brings major changes within the organization.
 ERP system brings a systematic workflow, a strict work environment.
 This in turn can make the employees panicked and resistant against the change.